TomaszSzyborski/everydayUtilities/heatup/README.md

 The script will determine the number of cores automatically if no argument is given.

-<b>THIS SCRIPT WILL DRAIN YOUR LAPTOP'S BATTERY, MAKE SURE TO BE CONNECTED TO POWER SOURCE.
+<b>THIS SCRIPT WILL DRAIN YOUR LAPTOP'S BATTERY, MAKE SURE TO BE CONNECTED TO A POWER SOURCE.

 Please, Don’t run it in summer.</b>